MichaelFisherHUB/terms-of-use-and-privacy-policy/README.md

 Lone Fisher Games owns & reserves all rights, title and interest in and to the Service, and all data and content included therein, without limitation any games, titles, including any game content such as computer code, objects, characters, dialogues, concepts, artwork, animations, catch phrases, sounds, musical compositions, audio-visual effects, methods of operation, documentation, in-game chat transcripts, character information, recordings of games played using Lone Fisher Games game client and server software.

 Lone Fisher Games owns and has rights to use any content that appears in the Services.
-You agree that you have no ownership, right or title in or to any content that appears in the Service, including without limitation (a) “Virtual Goods” or (b) “Virtual Currency” appearing or originating in any Lone Fisher Games Services, whether earned in a Service or purchased from Lone Fisher Games, or any other attributes associated with an Account or stored on the Service.
+You agree that you have no ownership, right or title in or to any content that appears in the Service, including without limitation (a) "Virtual Goods" or (b) "Virtual Currency" appearing or originating in any Lone Fisher Games Services, whether earned in a Service or purchased from Lone Fisher Games, or any other attributes associated with an Account or stored on the Service.
 You agree & acknowledge that you have no ownership or other property interest in the Account, and you further agree and acknowledge that all rights to the account are and shall forever be owned by Lone Fisher Games.

 Lone Fisher Games hereby grants you a non-exclusive, non-transferable, non-sublicensable, revocable limited license to access our Services for your non-commercial entertainment use only, conditioned upon your compliance with these Terms or Use.

-Unless expressly granted a license by Lone Fisher Games in a signed writing, you may not reproduce, distribute, copy, exchange, modify, decompile, translate, lease services or any works from Lone Fisher Games’ intellectual property.
+Unless expressly granted a license by Lone Fisher Games in a signed writing, you may not reproduce, distribute, copy, exchange, modify, decompile, translate, lease services or any works from Lone Fisher Games' intellectual property.

 Any violation of the ownership or use not in accordance with these Terms of Use is expressly prohibited and may result in severe civil or criminal penalties.